Olympics-Reaction to postponement of the Tokyo 2020 Olympics

 "It is with profound sadness that we accept the postponement, but in all consciousness it is the only decision we can support, in light of the devastating impact COVID-19.
 "It is time for them to stop thinking about Tokyo 2020 for now and be home and safe with their families."

+-- World swimming body FINA, whose 2021 aquatics world championships are scheduled for July 16-Aug 1:

+"We will now work closely with the host organising committee of the 2021 FINA World Championships in Fukuoka, with the Japan Swimming Federation and with the Japanese public authorities, in order to determine flexibility around the dates of the competition, if necessary and in agreement with the IOC." --

-Alejandro Blanco, president of the Spanish Olympic Committee: "The IOC has given us some good news by announcing that the Olympic Games will be postponed.
+Alejandro Blanco, Spanish Olympic Committee president: "The IOC has given us some good news by announcing that the Olympic Games will be postponed.
 It will allow all athletes to be able to compete in equal conditions and will safeguard their health, just as we have been demanding since this crisis began."

 Statement from World Rugby: "We look forward to working closely together in a spirit of partnership with the IOC, the Tokyo 2020 Organising Committee and all other stakeholders towards the rescheduling of the Games and our belief from the outstanding Rugby World Cup 2019 in Japan, is that the hosts will come out of this adversity stronger and more committed than ever before to deliver an exceptional Games."